 But there is one thing about the ‘culture’ of prepping that I can’t stand, and that’s the extremism it tends to come with.
 If you don’t know everything, or have everything, or are prepared for everything, expect to get a bunch of extreme preppers on your ass about it.

 The fact is, disasters do happen.
 They happen around the world frequently.
 Even the risk of massive disasters is present here and will not be leaving within our lifetime.
 It is a smart thing to be prepared.

 But you do not need to stockpile a year’s supply of water or learn everything about how to survive on your own alone in the woods.
 If society does exhibit a massive collapse of societal breaking proportions, we will still have towns.
 We will still have communities living together.

 Anyone expecting to ride it out completely solo is projecting a fantasy in their heads.

 So this article is for those of you out there that would like to be prepared, but don’t know where to start and don’t want to fall off the deep end.
-Here are the basics of prepping with a level headed mindset.
+Here are the basics of prepping with a level-headed mindset.

 The Logical Likelihood Model

-From a statistical standpoint, you are much more likely to find yourself on the streets from lack of income (lost job) or being in a climate disaster (hurricane, ungoldly storm, etc).
+From a statistical standpoint, you are much more likely to find yourself on the streets from lack of income (lost job) or being in a climate disaster (hurricane, ungodly storm, etc).
 Logically, it would make more sense to prepare for these than a zombie apocalypse.

-However, when most people begin prepping they start with the crazy items.
+However, when most people begin prepping, they start with the crazy items.
 They buy gas masks or night vision goggles.
 You’d be better set by putting that money in a rainy day fund or car repairs, according to the logical likelihood model.
-They are great items to have if you have the disposable income, but not necessary at the beginning of your journey with prepping or as a “requirement”.
+They are great items to have if you have the disposable income, but not necessarily at the beginning of your journey with prepping or as a “requirement”.